LabBiosystemUFRN/Bimodality_Genes/README.md

 The script unpack.sh reassemble and extract the data.

+To process the other types of tumor in the data folder, change the name of the tumor in the files: bimodalityDetection.R (vtipo and vfileName) and unpack.sh in the bin folder.

 If your need to process another dataset without compaction, first comment the line